 What are peer support groups in addiction treatment?

-Peer support groups are groups in addiction treatment that helps individuals who have experienced addiction and are in recovery.
+Peer support groups are groups in addiction treatment that help individuals who have experienced addiction and are in recovery.
 Besides these groups provide support, advice, and encouragement to those who are struggling with addiction and help them stay sober.

 Which type of therapy is the most effective for addiction treatment?